Skip to content

 There is however a ‘but’, which is that an assistance dog is a serious commitment that needs a lot of thought and planning.

-If you’re interested, there are several organisations that can give advice.
+If you are interested, there are several organisations that can give advice.
 Some train and provide their own dogs; others provide training for people who already have a pet dog.
-Each organisation has its own application process and training scheme and can give information and advice about the responsibilities of dog owners as well.
+Each organisation has its own eligibility criteria, application process and training schemes.
+They can also give information and advice about the responsibilities of dog owners:

 Animal Companions

-You may decide that you don’t want an Assistance Dog but a well trained family dog can be a great addition and companion:
+You may decide that you don’t want an assistance dog.
+A well trained family dog can be a great addition and companion:

 In March 2018, Martyn and his fiancée, Kasia, got their dog Sunny – find out why they decided to go for it and what Sunny means to them.